Huurcheck Jongeren

 You can read about the maintenance responsibilities of the tenant vs. the landlord and what you can do if the landlord is negligent at https://www.wooninfo.nl/english/ -> Maintenance

-Sometimes various extra costs are charged when signing a contract.
-These are called key money, contract fees, agency fees or brokerage/brokering fees.
-They can also be disguised as administration costs, even up to hundreds of euros.
-Most of the time, this is not allowed.
-Finding a tenant for the property and finalising a contract is standard work for a landlord, so they cannot charge these costs to the tenant.
-Even if a tenant finds a property through a brokerage agency, any agency fees are usually already paid by the landlord.
+Finding a tenant for the property and concluding a contract is standard work for a landlord, so he should not charge these costs to the tenant.
+If a tenant finds a property through a brokerage agency, any brokerage fees are usually borne by the landlord.

 To learn more about the different types of costs that landlords may charge at the beginning of the rental period, check rent.